8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220115/content.md

 The modified adjusted gross  income limit for the full amount in 2022 is 125,000 USD.
 Between HSA and 401k contributions I should be more than okay.

 Doing a straight back-load is something of a hybrid from what I had been considering before.
-The plan before 2022 was to wait to start contributing for 2022 until I had paid my taxes.
+The plan before 2022 was to wait to start contributing for 2022 until I had filed my taxes.
 Then contribute about 500 USD per month, which would mean I’d still have a gap at the beginning of the year and could lump-sum the difference if I qualified.
 And, if I only qualified for the reduced amount then I could adjust.
 Trying to get the benefits of dollar cost averaging and lump-sum investing seems like a level of complexity that's not really worth it.

 ### Traditional IRA